manishrps/mslearn-dp100/instructions/04-run-experiments.md

    - Note the version of the SDK package installed.

-3. The **azureml-sdk** SDK package provides the most important libraries needed to work with Azure Machine Learning However, some additional packages contain other useful libraries not included in the main SDK package.
+3. The **azureml-sdk** SDK package provides the most important libraries needed to work with Azure Machine Learning.
+However, some additional packages contain other useful libraries not included in the main SDK package.
 Use the following command to verify that the **azureml-widgets** package, which contains libraries for displaying Azure Machine Learning information in notebooks, is also installed:

     ```bash
     pip show azureml-widgets